Deportation of the Soviet Greeks: Life in exile

+Aftermath and legacy

+According to the Head of the Georgian SSR Statistical Department, 8,334 Greeks were left on the Black Sea coast in the mid-1950s.
 On 25 September 1956, MVD Order N 0402 was adopted and defined the removal of restrictions towards the deported peoples in the special settlements.
 Afterward, the Soviet Greeks started returning to their homes, or emigrating towards Greece.

+At the time of the 1949 deportation, it was estimated that there were 41,000 Greeks residing in Abkhaz ASSR inside Georgian SSR.
+The 1959 Soviet census enumerated only 9,101 Greeks remaining there, meaning that 30,000 were deported.
+On their place, resettlement from Western Georgia was initiated, interpreted as Stalin's policy of colonisation.
+Between the 1939 census, which registered 34,621 Greeks, and the 1959 census, the Greeks suffered a 74% decline within the Abkhaz ASSR.
+Overall, by 2002 when 16,600 of them were registered, the Greek community was reduced to only 1/6 of their original number in Georgia.
+In the 2002 census, 530 Greeks were recorded in Azerbaijan; 1,174 in Armenia; 97,827 in Russia.
+2,800 Greeks remained in Crimea according to the 2001 census, forming 0.1% of the peninsula's population.

+Greek historian Anastasis Gkikas estimated that 15,000 Greeks died during these Soviet repressions.

 Officially, the 1949 deportation was explained by the USSR as trying to cleanse the border areas from "politically unreliable elements".
+The official Government of Greece condemned this 1949 Soviet deportation of Greeks.
 Russian historian Alexander Nekrich assumes that the Greeks were deported in 1949 because of the alliance of Greece with the UK.
-Others consider it as a collective punishment because the Greek communists lost in the Greek Civil War during 1946-1949.
+Others consider it as a collective punishment because the Greek communists lost in the Greek Civil War during 1946–1949.
+Other interpretations include the Soviet need for workforce in the remote areas of Central Asia to achieve the Five-year plan.

 In 1938, 20,000 Soviet Greeks arrived to Greece.
 Between 1965 and 1975, another 15,000 Greeks emigrated from the Soviet Union and went to Greece.
+After the dissolution of the Soviet Union, approximately 100,000 Greeks left the former USSR and emigrated to Greece.
 Unlike many other 'punished' ethnic groups, the Soviet Greeks were never officially rehabilitated by the Soviet legislation.
 They were however officially rehabilitated, among with other ethnic groups by the Russian Federation, amended by Decree no. 458 of September 12, 2015.